How DAFs Are Helpful to Advisors' Favorite CharitiesSubmitted by American Endowment Foundation on December 31st, 2018

 3. Make vetting easy

-List the information on the website that donors can provide to their DAF sponsors so they can quickly vet the organization and forward a check.
-Provide the tax ID number, address, and contact information for a development staff member should the DAF sponsor need to contact someone with any questions or if they need information to more quickly ACH funds instead of sending checks.
+List the information on the websites that donors can provide to their DAF sponsors so they can quickly vet the organization and forward a check.
+Provide the tax ID number, address, and contact information for a development staff member should the DAF sponsor need to contact someone with any questions or if they need information so they can more quickly ACH funds instead of send checks.

 4. Explore all options

 When meeting with donors, development professionals may want to ask how they prefer to donate, and if appropriate, determine if they have a DAF or other charitable vehicles.

 Let donors know that the IRS has indicated that DAF sponsors can now fulfill pledges from DAF accounts as long as the DAF sponsor does not refer to a pledge in the grant letter to the charity.
 (DAFs still cannot pay for tables or auction items.)

 Charities should thank and engage DAF donors every time a grant from their DAF is received.
 If a donor has taken the time to establish a DAF, they are likely interested in and serious about philanthropy.
 They should invite the donor for a site visit, volunteer event, or fundraising event.
 Though it is difficult to know the size of a donor’s DAF account, it is worth following up even if the initial grant is small since many DAF accounts are large.